Generative Patch Priors for Practical Compressive Image Recovery: A patch-manifold based generative prior for natural images

 \section{A patch-manifold based generative prior for natural images}

 While generative image priors have been reasonably successful in solving under-constrained inverse problems for low-resolution images ($128 \times 128$), they do not generalize to new domains that are not represented by the training distribution and are difficult to scale up to higher resolution natural images partly because the measurement operators for such images can become impractically large.
 Further, it remains extremely challenging to train a generative model to approximate the entire natural image manifold of complex, high resolution images.
 Instead, we propose a patch-based generative model which addresses these problems.
 As patches are assumed to be `small' and with much simpler spatial statistics than full images, the so-called ``patch manifold'' \cite{peyre2009manifold} is therefore easier to parameterize when compared to the true image manifold.
 This has been the driving factor behind using patch-based models in computer vision for the last two decades \cite{freeman2000learning,peyre2009manifold,cho2008patch}.
-In this paper, we are interested in using a generative adversarial network (GAN) \cite{GANGoodfellow} to approximate the patch manifold.
-As a result, we are able to leverage the representational power of GANs, and provide a \emph{differentiable} way to project onto the true image manifold.
-To the best of our knowledge, there does not exist such a patch-based generative prior for inverse problems.